 A nuclear conflict between the United States and Russia would, according to a recent simulation by Princeton University’s Program on Science and Global Security (SGS), result in over 90,000,000 (ninety million) people dead and injured over the first few hours of it.
 Source: Princeton University, SGC, https://sgs.princeton.edu/the-lab/plan-a.
 (I thank Hugh Gusterson for pointing me to that estimate.)

 ‘What can I do’, I asked myself, ‘to prompt reflection on the dangers of escalating the war?’
-Or on the processes, ideologies, and money trails at play?
-Or on views other than those most visible on this side of the Atlantic?
+Or on the ideologies and money trails at play?
 In my courses, I recommend works of art and especially films to those curious about the world.
-I can do that.
-I suggest some films and opinion pieces that might prompt some reflection on our present moment.
+I thus suggest some films and opinion pieces that might prompt some reflection on our present moment.
 The hyperlinks are to the DVD releases by Criterion and they give access to the trailers as well as essays on the films.

-I also recommend the documentary series ‘Cold War’ (1998) by CNN.
+Among documentary films, I recommend the series ‘Cold War’ (1998) by CNN.
 It is a 24-part series that I recommend in its entirety. https://www.cnn.com/2014/01/02/world/the-cold-war-landmark-documentary/index.html.
 If you are prepared to sample just one episode, start with Ep 12: MAD (description in the link).
 The episodes are widely available on youtube.

 The Economist.
 2022.
 By invitation: John Mearsheimer on why the West is principally responsible for the Ukrainian crisis.
 March 19. https://www.economist.com/by-invitation/2022/03/11/john-mearsheimer-on-why-the-west-is-principally-responsible-for-the-ukrainian-crisis

-Last, but not least, I recommend the public talk that Vladimir Pozner gave at Yale University in 2018.
+I finally recommend the public talk that Vladimir Pozner gave at Yale University in 2018.
 For those who do not know who Pozner is and want to sample his message, start with the Yale News story about the talk: https://news.yale.edu/2018/09/28/talk-pozner-warns-against-dangerous-moment-us-russian-relations

 The sponsoring unit, Yale’s Program in Russian, East European, and Eurasian Studies at the Whitney and Betty Macmillan Center for International and Area Studies at Yale, also embeds the video in their write-up so that you can watch the two-hour event (a 35-minute talk and another 60 minutes or so of questions and answers) on youtube. https://reees.macmillan.yale.edu/vladimir-pozner-how-united-states-created-vladimir-putin